KDE/documentation-docs-kdenlive-org/glossary/useful_information/surround_sound.rst

 * Provide a name for "Name" and select "AC3 Files (FFmpeg)"

-* Click "Options..." and choose "512 kbps" as "Bit Rate"
+* Click :guilabel:`Options...` and choose "512 kbps" as "Bit Rate"

 The "Advanced Mixing Options" dialog should show up.
 The number of "Output Channels" should be 6 and the channel mapping should already be correct: